muimt25/muimt25/README.md

 ## Hi there 👋

+My name is Atif, a Data Science student with an application development background, working with data.

 - 🔭 I’m currently working on **data analytics projects** involving **data cleaning**, **analysis**, **and dashboard development**.

 - 🌱 I’m learning advanced **data analytics**, **statistical modeling** and **applied machine learning** as part of my **MSc in Data Science**.